Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-1.md

 What values can you find here?
 What would you want to know from this?

 Pair and discuss.
-Come up with a list of things you find interesting.
-List as many things as you can.

-Write the list on the board.
+Come up with a list of things you find interesting. **Write the list on the board.**

 <!-- v -->